Table of Contents

 This is how I introduce my main antagonist:

-Not only can I offer advice but I have put together some tools as well.
+Not only can I offer advice but I have put together some tools as well to help with your Alien RPG campaign ideas.
 This is a project that I have been working on for some time and I will continue to add to it when I deem it necessary.
 Follow the link and you will find a planet generator, homebrew content, and resources.

-I could go on and on but you only want to read so much.
-If you want to bounce any ideas off of me, Discord, Facebook and Reddit are your best bets for reaching me.
+I could go on and on about Alien RPG campaign ideas but you only want to read so much.
+If you want to bounce any ideas off of me, Discord, Facebook, and Reddit are your best bets for reaching me.
 In the meantime, check out Halifax or the Halifax Podcast for some inspiration.